-According to U.S. Census Bureau 2020 Census, Fort Worth's population is 918,915 and the City is ranked 13th in the nation by population.
+Based on the U.S. Census Bureau 2020 Census, Fort Worth's population is 935,508 and the City is ranked 13th in the nation by population.
 According to the North Central Texas Council of Governments, Fort Worth's population is projected to surpass 1,206,000 by 2045.

-Once dependent on agriculture, oil, and defense, Fort Worth is developing into a major center for industry, technology, distribution, and transportation.
-All sectors of the economy are expected to continue to add jobs, with services capturing over 40 percent of the jobs by 2045.
+In addition, the North Central Texas Council of Governments, Fort Worth's population is projected to surpass 1,206,000 by 2045.
 According to the North Central Texas Council of Governments' employment forecast, employment in the City of Fort Worth will continue to rise at a rate 1.49 percent annually to approximately 973,000 jobs within Fort Worth in 2045.